 NHS hospital treatment

-To find out if you can get free hospital treatment, see health services for overseas visitors on the Scottish Government website.
+To find out if you can get free hospital treatment, see health services for overseas visitors on NHS inform.

 The NHS inform website has information about health care for: